ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

-# Launching a Cluser On-Premises
+# Launching an On-Premise Cluster

 This document describes how to set up an on-premises Ray cluster, i.e., to run Ray on bare metal machines, or in a private cloud.
 We provide two ways to start an on-premises cluster.